 Comprehensive health care for sick, homeless men and assistance in addressing critical issues to break the cycle of homelessness: 24-hour medical care, food services, addictions treatment and housing placement.

-Since opening in 1985, Christ House has served over 7,600 homeless men and women.
-Our patients are treated for an array of illnesses and injuries including fractures, tuberculosis, foot or leg ulcers, HIV/AIDS, heart disease, hypertension, diabetes, and cancer.
-We provide an average of 10,600 patient-days of care each year.
+Since opening in 1985, Christ House has had over 9,413 patient admissions.
+Our patients are treated for an array of illnesses and injuries including fractures, tuberculosis, foot or leg ulcers, HIV/AIDS, heart disease, hypertension, diabetes and cancer.
+In 2020, we provided 7,122 patient-days of care.

-In 2012, 77 percent of our patients were African American, 74 percent were over the age of 50, and 15 percent were veterans of the armed forces.
-Over 60 percent had no income or monthly income under $250.
+In 2020, 82 percent of our patients were African American, 65 percent were over the age of 55, and 7 percent were veterans of the armed forces.
+Over 54 percent had no income at time of admission.

 Medical respite programs, like Christ House, are very cost effective for the larger community.
 Nationwide, hospital length of stay for homeless patients is longer than the general population, and one contributing factor is the lack of appropriate discharge options.
 These longer stays, and greater likelihood of readmission, raise costs for hospitals and the public.
 Medical respite programs have been shown to offset these expenses by providing an appropriate discharge location, thereby decreasing length of stay for homeless patients, and also by reducing readmissions.
 Our local hospital partners depend on Christ House as a place to discharge their sick, homeless patients, knowing that they will receive high-quality care that will prevent the need for costly readmissions.